eVilDeVil-MAX/counter-/README.md

 # counter
-1. so its a stack website which counts the number of time u click increment.
+1. so its a static website which counts the number of time u click increment.

 ![Alt text](https://i.imgur.com/EoznfEt.png "Optional title")